-Our core growth strategies include offering design, construction and maintenance services for the full complement of HVAC, plumbing and electrical services in all of our branch operations.
-We currently offer certain of these services in each of our regions, with electrical self-perform design, installation and maintenance services being offered primarily in our Mid-Atlantic region.
-In addition, we also offer electrical services through installation subcontracting in our Ohio, Eastern Pennsylvania and Florida regions.
-Over the coming years, we plan to further equip each of our regions to provide a combined offering of mechanical construction and maintenance, and building system management services.
-We believe this combined offering is appealing to building owners who own and operate facilities with complex building systems.
-We also offer services to building owners known as MEP Prime, a service where we act as the general contractor on assignments that predominantly include a heavy concentration of mechanical HVAC, electrical, plumbing and building controls systems, along with other trades such as concrete and drywall, to offer a complete service package.
+Fully Integrated Operations.
+A core growth strategy of the Company includes offering design, construction and maintenance services for the full complement of HVAC, plumbing and electrical services in all of our branch operations.
+The Company currently offers certain of these services in each of its regions, with electrical self-perform design, installation and maintenance services being offered primarily in its Mid-Atlantic region.
+In addition, the Company offers electrical services through installation subcontracting in its Ohio, Eastern Pennsylvania and Florida regions.
+Over the coming years, the Company plans to further equip each of its regions to provide a combined offering of mechanical construction and maintenance, and building system management services.
+The Company believes this combined offering is appealing to building owners who own and operate facilities with complex building systems.
+The Company also offers services to building owners known as MEP Prime, a service where the Company acts as the general contractor on assignments that predominantly include a heavy concentration of mechanical HVAC, electrical, plumbing and building controls systems, along with other trades such as concrete and drywall, to offer a complete service package.